 CNA Surety, a 63% owned and consolidated subsidiary of CNA, has provided significant surety bond protection for a large national contractor that undertakes projects for the construction of government and private facilities, a substantial portion of which have been reinsured by CCC.
-In order to help this contractor meet its liquidity needs and complete projects which had been bonded by CNA Surety, commencing in 2003 CNA has provided loans to the contractor through a credit facility.
-In December of 2004, the credit facility was amended to increase the maximum available loans to \$106.0 million from \$86.0 million.
-The amendment also provided that CNA could in its sole discretion further increase the amounts available for loans under the credit facility, up to an aggregate maximum of \$126.0 million.
-As of June 30, 2005 and December 31, 2004, there was \$121.0 million and \$99.0 million of total debt outstanding under the credit facility.
-The Company, through a participation agreement with CNA, provided funds for and owned a participation of \$36.0 million and \$29.0 million of the loans outstanding as of June 30, 2005 and December 31, 2004.
+In order to help this contractor meet its liquidity needs and complete projects which had been bonded by CNA Surety, commencing in 2003 CNA provided loans to the contractor through a credit facility, up to an amended aggregate maximum of \$126.0 million.
+The credit facility expires in March 2009 and the current interest rate is 5.0% per annum.
+As of September 30, 2005 and December 31, 2004, there was \$126.0 million and \$95.0 million of loans outstanding under the credit facility, and \$6.0 million and \$4.0 million of deferred or accrued and unpaid interest.
+The Company, through a participation agreement with CNA, has funded and owns a participation of \$40.0 million and \$29.0 million of the outstanding advances as of September 30, 2005 and December 31, 2004.